knative/serving/docs/client-conventions.md

    - Clients should display the contents of the `image` field if the `user-image` annotation is unspecified or implausible (an implausible value is one that does not share the same path prefix before the sha/tag).
+ * Attempt to deploy new code by changing something other than `image`.
+This will not work once a conventional client changes it to a digest.
+All clients should not assume that new code will be deployed unless they set the `image` field to their desired code *and* change something about the `revisionTemplate`.

 Furthermore, *before* a user has used a well-behaved client to change an env var or something, using an unaware client like kubectl to change an env var will